-Applications for fall 2016 PHF Graduate Fellowships will be accepted beginning June 1, 2016, and are due no later than 4pm, July 7, 2016 to Dr. Debra Charlesworth in the Graduate School.
+Applications for fall 2017 PHF Graduate Assistantships are being accepted and are due no later than 4pm, June 29, 2017 to Dr. Debra Charlesworth in the Graduate School.
 Instructions on the application and evaluation process are found online.

 Students are eligible if all of the following criteria are met: